bridgecrewio/checkov/docs/1.Introduction/Getting Started.md

   -o [{cli,json,junitxml,github_failed_only}], --output [{cli,json,junitxml,github_failed_only}]
                         Report output format
-  --quiet               in case of CLI output, display only failed checks --compact               in case of CLI output, do not display header and code blocks --framework {cloudformation,terraform,kubernetes,all}
+  --quiet               in case of CLI output, display only failed checks --compact               in case of CLI output, do not display code blocks --framework {cloudformation,terraform,kubernetes,all}
                         filter scan to run only on a specific infrastructure code frameworks